 When COVID restrictions were lifted last June, Studio Collective musicians Nicholas Paul, Sophia Sanborn, Tahseen Rahman, Medhi Aourir and Tōsh performed an improvisational live set rooted in Tōsh's club set.
 This hybrid approach allowed a driving dance floor alongside moments of unplanned inspiration.

 The Studio Collective is working to put together an experimental show blurring the lines of electronic and classical music, inspired by acts such as Nils Frahm, Hania Rani, Sebastian Mullaert, and Henrik Schwarz.
 The goal is to explore a different dimension of electronic music, rooted in a fundamentally different audience experience - one that is silent and seated.
-The music will be predominantly written by Tōsh and classical pianist and violinist Sophia Sanborn.
 The performance will juxtapose live performance on piano and synthesizers with elements and texture driven by a custom MIDI sequencer built by Tōsh.
-The project is being supported by a production team and visual artists and the show will be held in 2023.
+The project is being supported by a production team and visual artists.

 Thursday Therapy was a monthly dance party with house and techno music with an emphasis on community and diversity of artists.
 We began running the event in the pandemic as a live-stream to support one of SF's marquee venues F8 and transitioned into a monthly club night when San Francisco reopened.
 We sunsetted the event when F8 was back on it's feet after the pandemic.
 Thursday Therapy resident DJs were Cptn Jay, Kudeki, Cara Mazzi, and Tōsh.